ajmwagar/laat/README.md

 ## Disclaimer

 The LAAT Devlopment team is not resposible for any mods or content uploaded to the Steam Workshop using LAAT.
+It is a tool hoping to ease the Arma 3 mod development process, not make it easier to steal other people's copyrighted works.

 ## Why?